chorlick/penguintracker/README.md

 This is the webframeworks 663 sample application.
 This is a basica web application that allows a user to register then access "hidden" php pages behind the application.

+BY DEFAULT THE PHP EMBEDDED WEBSERVER WILL BE ACCESSIBLE AT http://localhost:8000

 Configuration Settings
 =======================
 This project is such that no external server is required; web, database or otherwise.